Converting waste to energy

 Anaerobic digestion

 Anaerobic digestion takes food and green waste and breaks it down in air-tight digesters.
-This process generates biogas in the form of methane, which can be burned to generate electricity.
+This process generates biogas in the form of methane, which can be burned to recover electricity.
 By burning this methane, we also prevent it from entering into the atmosphere.

 Incineration process at Biffa's energy from waste plant